Our award winning African conservation team work to help protect and research desert elephants in Namibia.

 Volunteers are part of the Desert Elephant Conservation team who strive to create a positive relationship between the subsistence farmers and desert elephants in the harsh Namib Desert.

 In this area of Namibia the natural water table has fallen due to increased human use and droughts.
 Consequently elephants are increasingly relying on drinking from man-made water points, and often cause damage to farms when searching for water.

 During the first week, the team work with the farmers to help reduce the conflict between the elephants and the farmers by building protective walls around their water points, or constructing new water points for elephants away from the farms.

-Volunteers are taught traditional building skills and may be involved in:
+Volunteers are taught traditional building skills and can help:

 Volunteers may assist the research team in: